Robust Frequent Directions with Application in Online Learning: Notation and Preliminaries

 We present the detailed implementation of FD in Algorithm \ref{alg:FD}.
 The intuition behind FD is similar to that of frequent items.
 FD periodically shrinks orthogonal vectors by roughly the same amount (Line 5 of Algorithm \ref{alg:FD}).
 The shrinking step reduces the square Frobenius norm of the sketch reasonable and guarantees that no direction is reduced too much.

 FD has the following error bound for any $k<m$,

-The above result means that the space complexity of FD is optimal regardless of streaming issues because any algorithm satisfying $\|\A^\top\A-\B^\top\B\|_2\leq \|\A-\A_k\|^2_F/(m-k)$ requires $\fO(md)$ space to represent $\B$ \citep{DBLP:journals/siamcomp/GhashamiLPW16}.
-The dominated computation of the algorithm is computating the SVD of ${\hat\B}^\utm$, which costs $\fO(m^2d)$ by the standard SVD implementation, while one can reduce the total cost from $\fO(Tm^2d)$ into $\fO(Tmd)$ by doubling the space (Algorithm \ref{alg:FFD} in Appendix A).
+The above result means that the space complexity of FD is optimal regardless of streaming issues because any algorithm satisfying $\|\A^\top\A-\B^\top\B\|_2\leq \|\A-[\A]_k\|^2_F/(m-k)$ requires $\fO(md)$ space to represent matrix $\B$ \citep{DBLP:journals/siamcomp/GhashamiLPW16}.
+The dominated computation of the algorithm is computating the SVD of ${\hat\B}^\utm$, which costs $\fO(m^2d)$ by the standard SVD implementation.
+However, the total cost can be reduced from $\fO(Tm^2d)$ to $\fO(Tmd)$ by doubling the space (Algorithm \ref{alg:FFD} in Appendix \ref{appendix:alg}) or using the Gu-Eisenstat procedure \citep{gu1994stable}.

+\citet{DBLP:journals/tkde/DesaiGP16} proposed some extensions of FD.
+More specifically, Parameterized FD (PFD) uses an extra hyperparameter to describe the proportion of singular values shrunk in each iteration.
+PFD improves the performance empirically, but has worse error bound than FD by a constant.
+Compensative FD (CFD) modifies the output of FD by increasing the singular values and keeps the same error guarantees as FD.